 New transistor amplifies body’s biochemical signals 1,000 times

 The molecules of our body are in constant communication with each other.
-Some of them can tell us important information about the state of health of the body, the effectiveness of therapy or the course of the infection.
-If we could recognize these signals in real time, then we would be able to diagnose diseases faster.
+Some of them can tell us important information regarding the state of health of the body, the effectiveness of therapy or the course of the infection.
+If we might recognize these signals in real time, then we would be able to diagnose diseases faster.
 A new transistor technology developed in the US opens up the possibility of creating just such medical implants.

 Researchers at Northwestern University have developed a new technology that makes it easier to eavesdrop on the body’s internal communications.
 Although the chemical signals that our body gives are extremely weak, the transistors created by scientists can amplify them by more than 1000 times.
 The new approach facilitates signal detection without complicated and bulky electronics, writes Science Daily.